codio-content/ThinkJava/.guides/content/computer-programming-compiling-java-programs.md

 If there are no errors, the compiler saves the byte code in the file `Hello.class`.
 To run the program, the programmer uses `java` to interpret the byte code.
 The result of the program is then displayed on the screen.
+Try it out by typing `java code/HelloWorld` into the terminal in the bottom-left pane and pressing Enter.

 Although it might seem complicated, these steps are automated for you in most program development environments.
 Usually you only have to press a button or type a single command to compile and run your program.